-The city of Antofagasta, capital of the province of the same name, has a population of over 300,000 and is located in middle of the Atacama Desert in northern Chile, bordered by the Pacific Ocean on the west.
+The city of Antofagasta, capital of the province of the same name, has a population of over 400,000 and is located in middle of the Atacama Desert in northern Chile, bordered by the Pacific Ocean on the west.
 The region owes its wealth mainly to copper mining, but other industries, such as construction and commerce, have been expanding in recent years.
-The cost of living here is the second highest in the country after Santiago, but per capita income and purchasing power, too, are higher than elsewhere in Chile.
+The cost of living here is the second highest in the country after Santiago, and there is an unequal distribution of wealth.

 Single mothers, children and young people most at risk

-When families break apart, children are sometimes abandoned and have to fend for themselves, living on the streets, begging or shining shoes.
+When families break apart, children sometimes have to fend for themselves, living on the streets, begging or doing other menial jobs.
 SOS Children’s Villages aims to support families in difficult situations before it comes to this crisis point, so that children can stay with their parents.
-If this is not possible, we provide a safe and nurturing home for these children.

 What we do in Antofagasta